-Interscholastic athletic team member: 10 points
+Interscholastic athletic team member:10 pointsTeam Managers:5 pointsIntramural sports5 points

-Team Managers: 5 points

-Intramural sports 5 points

 HONORS RECEPTION: Each June an Honors Reception is held.
 At this time students who have demonstrated outstanding academic achievement indicated by a cumulative G.P.A. of 3.3 for the first three quarters of the current year will be recognized with a Certificate of Academic Merit.
 Students with a cumulative G.P.A of 3.5 or higher for the first three quarters will be recognized with a Certificate of Distinctive Academic Merit.
-Please note that that the criteria for these awards are different from the criteria for the Honor Roll.
+Please note that the criteria for these awards are different from the criteria for the Honor Roll.
 Students who have earned awards for citizenship and scholastic achievement will also be honored.
 Parents are invited.